lautel/lautel.github.io/_posts/2017-05-02-linux-commands.md

 - `sed:` is a non-interactive stream **editor**.
 It is typically used to filter text, extract or subtitute multiple occurrences of a string within a file.

+*Example:* replace the the word "house" by "home" every time it appears in the input file.
+> $ sed 's/house/home/g' <example.txt >example.out.txt

 *Example:* delete the second line of the document
 > $ sed -i '2d' example.txt <br /> edits the file in-place with argument [-i].
 Otherwise it displays the modified file in the standard output.